projectatomic/atomic-enterprise-training/eap-latest-setup.md

     oc status
     In project Atomic Enterprise Demo (demo)

-    service hello-atomic-service (172.30.17.237:27017 -> 8080)
+    service hello-atomic-service (172.30.196.23:27017 -> 8080)
+      hello-atomic deploys docker.io/openshift/hello-openshift:v0.4.3
+        #1 deployed 3 minutes ago - 1 pod

-    To see more information about a service or deployment config, use 'oc describe service <name>' or 'oc describe dc <name>'.
+    To see more information about a Service or DeploymentConfig, use 'osc describe service <name>' or 'osc describe dc <name>'.
     You can use 'oc get all' to see lists of each of the types described above.

 `oc status` does not yet show bare pods or routes.
-The output will be more interesting when we get to builds and deployments.

 ### Verifying the Service
 Services are not externally accessible without a route being defined, because